 C: What is it like having a little one again when you have the two older ones running around?

 JB: It was scary because I was always worried that our middle child, particularly, was going to jump on him or something!
 Banner is much gentler with Byron now, but he wants to high-five Byron all the time—and lots of times he misses and hits him in the face!
 Poor baby!
 There was also an instance when Banner tried to stand on the baby in order to get on the couch.
 So you’ve got to keep an eye out.

 JB: It is a circus, for sure.
 I was kind of scared of having this baby; I didn’t plan for him and I was like, “Oh my gosh, three under 3?
 This is impossible.”
 I think my expectation was low enough that it’s not been that bad.
 (Laughs.)
 It’s controlled chaos.

-Editor’s Note: This article was originally published in February 2021.
+This interview was originally published in February 2021.